CROW (Conserve Reading on Wednesdays)

 Wednesday, 7th September 2016

-Hosehill Nature Reserve, Theale ~ Sand Martin Bank maintenance
+Hosehill Lake, Theale ~ Sand Martin Bank maintenance

 Hosehill's Sand Martin bank was built about 20 years ago by volunteers who have since been responsible for its maintenance.

 It was constructed to provide an artificial nesting site for Sand Martins and it is estimated that between 45 and 60 pairs nested there this summer.
 The bank consists of a breeze block wall into which holes have been drilled, behind the wall is a further wall and the space between the two is filled with a soft sandy soil.
 The birds enter the wall via the holes and then excavate tunnels in which they make their nests.
 At the end of each breeding season volunteers remove the old nests using long handled "bottle" brushes, then the sand immediately behind the front wall is removed and sieved to take out any detritus before being returned to the bank so that the birds must create new tunnels on their return the following year (their preference).

 When originally constructed a row of wooden pallets covered with plastic sheeting had been placed against the rear wall apparently to reduce the quantity of material needed to fill the space.
 These were now badly decayed causing holes to appear in the filling and it had been decided to excavate along the rear wall so the old timber could be removed and new pallets installed.
 CROW had been given the opportunity of starting this work.

 The bank had been constructed so that it and at the appropriate time of year, its inhabitants can be viewed from the path which goes around the lake.